Kleiner ex-partner Pao says suing was her only remaining option

-SAN FRANCISCO (Reuters) - A former partner at Kleiner Perkins Caufield & Byers accusing the venture-capital firm of gender discrimination testified on Tuesday that she filed her lawsuit after Kleiner failed to respond to numerous complaints.
+SAN FRANCISCO, March 10 (Reuters) - A former partner at Kleiner Perkins Caufield & Byers accusing the venture-capital firm of gender discrimination testified on Tuesday that she filed her lawsuit after Kleiner failed to respond to numerous complaints.

 “I had gone through every possible internal process I thought I could go through,” Ellen Pao told jurors in San Francisco Superior Court as she pressed her case which has helped spark a broad and ongoing discussion about gender in Silicon Valley.